orchidsoftware/orchid.software/docs/en/docs/upgrade.md

 ### Navigation

 In version 14.0, the profile drop-down menu has been removed.
-Instead, it is suggested to specify the profile information in the main menu or in the screens.
-Make sure to remove any references to the `Dashboard::MENU_PROFILE` constant and `registerProfileMenu` method for service provider in your code.
+Instead, it is suggested to specify the profile information in the main menu or on the screens.
+Please make sure to remove any references to the `Dashboard::MENU_PROFILE` constant and the `registerProfileMenu` method for the service provider from your code.

 For example, the following item will no longer work correctly: